axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p class="_speakerb">OK, if you are interested, I&rsquo;ll give you the whole tour of how <span class="_paradigm">RAD</span>s work.</p>

 <h1>Contributions (Not Capital)</h1>
- <p class="_speakerb">OK&hellip; <span class="_paradigm">RAD</span>s are not digital money or anthing like that.
+ <p class="_speakerb">OK&hellip; <span class="_paradigm">RAD</span>s are not digital money or anything like that.
 But, forget that for now!
 Let&rsquo;s start with <em>contributions</em>.
 Normally. you do something good, the boss notices, and he gives you a pat on the back.
 If he likes you, he may even give you a promotion later.
 That makes it more tangible, right?
 But what do you do when you are all owners <em>and there is no boss</em>&hellip;</p>
  <p class="_speakera">Go ahead.
 We are interested.</p>
  <p class="_speakerc">That is how we run the store, n&rsquo;est pa?</p>
  <p class="_speakerb">Yes, but not really.</p>